-In 1911 the Qing dynasty was overthrown.
-On October 10 the garrison of Wuchang rebelled and declared China to be a republic.
-Within 2 months thirteen of China's eighteen provinces had joined the rebellion.
-Since many military leaders were allied with the republicans the government was unable to react.
-When republicans occupied Peking they delivered an ultimatum to Prince Chun that required the abdication of Puyi but guaranteed his title, safety, income, etc., in the Articles of Favorable Treatment.
-With no alternative available, this was accomplished on February 12, 1912.
-Thus the Republic of China, complete with many competing warlord armies, came into being, with the recent Imperial general Yuan Shikai becoming President.
+In 1911 the Qing dynasty was overthrown and China declared to be a republic.
+When the republicans occupied Peking they required the abdication of Puyi but guaranteed his title, safety, income, etc., in the Articles of Favorable Treatment which was accomplished on February 12, 1912.
+Thus the Republic of China despite many competing warlord armies came into being, with the recent Imperial general Yuan Shikai, becoming President.

 |Hongxian (Yuan Shikai) 1915-16|